SuperFlyTV/sofie-blueprint-tools/README.md

 # Sofie: The Modern TV News Studio Automation System

+When making blueprints for Sofie, they need to be packaged and uploaded in a certain way.
+This includes steps such as transforming the json-schema used for the configuration, and extracting strings to be translated.

 This library is a collection of tooling needed by all blueprints to prepare them into the format that Sofie expects.

-You can see a reference bluerpint implementation which utilises this tooling at https://github.com/SuperFlyTV/sofie-demo-blueprints
+You can see a reference blueprint implementation which utilises this tooling at https://github.com/SuperFlyTV/sofie-demo-blueprints
+If wanting to make your own blueprints, we recommend starting from that repository instead of building from scratch.

 ## Available scripts